tuttlem/sforce/README.md

 ## Gameplay Features
 - **Enemy variety** – Grunts, sine-wave flyers, zig-zag strafers, tanky gunships, and aggressive chasers each carry unique health, hitboxes, and movement curves.
 Waves mix these archetypes and gradually tighten spawn intervals to ramp difficulty.
 - **Boss encounter** – Once the score threshold is met, a capital ship enters the arena, locking wave spawns and cycling through entry, second, and final phases with distinct movement and bullet spreads.
 A HUD health bar tracks progress.
-- **Player arsenals** – Weapon pickups unlock double shots, spread volleys (3- and 5-way), and dual lasers.
-Rapid-fire cores shorten cooldowns, while shield pickups extend temporary invulnerability.
+- **Player arsenals & boosts** – Weapon pickups unlock double shots, spread volleys (3- and 5-way), and dual lasers.
+Rapid-fire cores shorten cooldowns, shield cores extend short invulnerability, hull patches restore a full hit, and rare disruptors grant a 10-second invincibility window.
+The pilot flies with three lives, each worth five hull segments, and power-ups drop from specific enemies once per wave so you always know when backup is inbound.
-- **HUD + meta systems** – Score and remaining lives are shown on an in-game HUD, while pause/game-over overlays keep the action readable.
+- **HUD + meta systems** – Score and a segmented hull bar are shown on an in-game HUD, while pause/game-over overlays keep the action readable.
 A debug overlay (`F3`) displays FPS, entity count, and current wave for tuning.
 - **Audio + effects** – Music, UI bleeps, shots, hits, explosions, and pickups are generated procedurally at startup, ensuring a tiny audio footprint.
 Explosions, bullets, and power-ups share a unified atlas to keep draw calls low.
 - **Camera & background polish** – The camera maintains a fixed logical resolution (1280×720) and clamps gameplay to the viewable area.
 Background stars scroll at two speeds for depth.